Connect with us

 Support Mikki Kendall and support #28DaysOfBlackGirlsInComics

 I identify as a womanist.
-I am also gay.
-I am a Black American-Descendant of American Chattel Slavery.
-My pronouns are he/him/his, and I am a comics, tv, movie, and video game stan.
+I also identify as both gay and queer.
+I am gender fluid and respond to he/him, she/her, and they/them.
+I am a Black American-Descendant of American Chattel Slavery who is pro Black Diaspora and pro creating Global Black Strongholds (Blacks across the Diaspora holding it down in each region to allow all Blacks to go to each, and be safe and in community together).
+I am a comics, tv, movie, and video game stan.
 My expertise for comics and related media are DC Comics, Marvel Comics, Archie Comics, and a little bit of others here and there, but I'm hoping to branch out to other, Blacker and indie comics and related content.
-I'm a binge watcher and can talk about shows for days.
+I'm a binge watcher and can talk about shows and movies for days.
 You can find me on YouTube and various other social media platforms as thaboiinblue.

 Click to comment